Haonsong/rust_2048_AI/reports/final_report.md

 > Since the Windows command line is not working at first, so I decided to move to linux (Arch Linux).

-> Get the linux installed on real machine(Really hard).
+> - Get the linux installed on real machine(Really hard).
+  - Install drivers
+  - Install DM and WM

-> Install & run the rustc & cargo on Linux machine(Pretty easy).
+> - Install & run the rustc & cargo on Linux machine(Pretty easy).
+  - install the developer tools, like gcc
+  - make the installable package from rust source code
+  - In my case, I use the `pacman` to install the package

 ## Challenges